eoinkelly/notes/aws/certified-developer-associate.md

         * name - add a name tag to the VPC
         * CIDR block - the IP range to assign to this VPC e.g. 10.0.0.0/16, 192.168.0.0/16
             * mask sizes must be between /16 (65536 hosts) and /28 (8 hosts)
+            * maximum VPC network size is /16 on AWS
         * Tenancy
             * Dedicated
                 * lets you specify that instances in this VM should always use single tenant dedicated hardware no matter what their launch options are configured as
-                * a lot more expensive
+                * WARNING: a lot more expensive!
             * Default
                 * Your VM instances use whatevery tenancy you choose when launching them
     * creating a new VPC also creates
-        * creates a new route table called "main"
+        1. new route table called "main"
             * this route table seems to only allow local traffic between instances in its CIDR block
-        * creates a new network ACL
+        2. a network ACL
-        * re-uses the existing DHCP options set
+        3. a security group for the VPC
+        * it does not create any subnets so we can't deploy anything into it yet

     * Aside: you can create a "flow log" which will log IP traffic to cloudwatch from your various VPCs network interfaces
 * subnets
     * subnets area ALWAYS in a single availability zone (exam Q)